-To balance the Social Security budget, under this assumption, the government will have to raise the OASI payroll tax rate (below the maximum taxable earnings) by 66.7% in 2039 and 99.8% in the long run, the DI payroll tax rate by 32.7% in 2039 and 39.3% in the long run, and the HI payroll tax rate by 106.6% in 2039 and 174.1% in the long run.
-To balance the rest of the government budget, the government will also have to raise the consumption tax rate by 0.4 percentage points in 2039 and 1.6 percentage points in the long run.
-Relative to the 2014 benchmark economy, private consumption per capita will decrease, on average, by 4.8% in 2039 and 10.9% in the long run.
-Red long-dashed lines in Figure 14 show the welfare changes by age cohort under this assumption.
-Raising Social Security payroll tax rates will hurt all age cohorts except for the elderly households at the time of the policy change.
-The welfare loss by age cohort is similar to that when the government increases marginal income tax rates.
-Therefore, most current households prefer raising Social Security payroll tax rates to other stylized policy changes discussed in this section.
-However, this policy change will affect the macro economy significantly and hit future households most severely among all policy changes.
+To balance the Social Security budget, under this assumption, the government will have to cut the OASI replacement rates proportionally by 35.2% in 2039 and 45.9% in the long run, the DI benefits by 17.8% in 2039 and 16.9% in the long run, and the HI benefits by 46.0% in 2039 and 55.4% in the long run.
+On weighted average, the OASDHI benefits will have to decrease by 35.5% in 2039 and 44.4% in the long run.
+To balance the rest of the government budget, however, the government will be able to reduce the marginal income tax rates by 3.9% in 2039 and 1.4% in the long run.
+Cutting Social Security benefits will decrease the household's disposable income and consumption as well.
+Relative to the 2014 benchmark economy, private consumption per capita will decrease, on average, by 0.9% in 2039 and 1.4% in the long run.
+Green dot-dashed lines in Figure 5 show the welfare changes by age cohort under this assumption.
+Cutting Social Security benefits will hurt the current elderly and working-age households, especially those near the retirement age, seriously.
+In the consumption equivalence measure, households age 66 at the time of the policy change will be worse off, on average, by 15.1% of their (rest of the) lifetime consumption.
+Because of that, cutting Social Security benefits will be politically difficult to introduce, although this policy change will generate strong positive effects on the economy and will be least harmful for most future age cohorts.